 NOTIFICATION OF INCREASE IN VISA FEES PAID IN AUD AT WESTERN UNION

 The visa application fees paid in AUD in respect of payments made at Western Union in Kiribati, Nauru, Tonga, Tuvalu, French Polynesia, New Caledonia, Wallis, and Futuna has increased effective March 8, 2015.

 INCREASE IN CONSULAR EXCHANGE RATE FOR FIJI

-The Consular Exchange Rate for visa application for payments made in FJD at Fiji Post Office will be revised from 1.8 to 1.9 effective November 10, 2014.
+Effective March 16, 2015, the Consular Exchange Rate for visa application for payments made in FJD at Fiji Post Office has been revised from 1.9 to 2.0.
 Please click here for revised fees.

 Changes to Application Fees

 Nonimmigrant and immigrant visa application fees for certain visa categories will change on September 12, 2014.
 All visa applicants must pay the fee amounts in effect on the day they pay, with the exception of Immigrant Visa application processing fees paid domestically to the National Visa Center (NVC), which will be effective as of the date of billing.
 Fees that will decrease are not refundable.
 If you paid a visa fee before September 12, 2014 and that fee decreased, we cannot give you a refund.
 Fees that will increase (nonimmigrant fees only): Visa fees paid will be accepted 90 days after the new fees go into effect, as follows:

 • If you paid your visa fee before September 12, 2014, and your visa interview is on or before December 11, 2014, you do not have to pay the difference between the new and old fee amounts.